chasingtheflow/ITIL_Quiz/README.md

 Creating Quizzes
 ----------------
-Creating your own quiz files is relatively straightforward.
+Creating your own quiz file is relatively straightforward.
 Questions are broken down into a few different parts:
 * The questions itself
 * Any options associated with the question [optional]
 * Possible answers